MikeHopley/ftl-ships-strategy/index.md

 * 60% if you have both

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.

-Usually start the Glaive in shields, for maximum damage.
-Sometimes it's better to start in weapons or drones; for example, a manned Heavy Laser will fire before your Glaive finishes.
-But if this doesn't kill the ship or occupy all crew with repairs, they may run away before your Glaive can fire again.
-Use [exact beam placement](https://www.youtube.com/watch?v=hyJ37Eln-h8) to damage Zoltan ships through the Zoltan Shield.
-Hit a second system too when possible, as this pulls the pilot away and prevents them escaping.

 Protect your weapons by checking where combat drones are aiming before you cloak.
 Only cloak if they are about to hit weapons or cloaking.
 While all drones hit the exact centre of the target room, beam drones do not "line up" at the exact angle they will fire, making them harder to predict.